 JULY 22-25, 2015

 All sessions will be held on the campus of the University of Massachusetts Amherst in the Fine Arts Center.
 This workshop is focused on helping you become a better conductor, teacher, and listener.
-Activities include conducting the UMass Summer Wind Ensemble or the Institute Choral Ensemble and clinics/sessions that directly relate to your life as a conductor, teacher, and artist: literature selection, score study, rehearsal strategies, creativity, conducting technique, and leadership skills.
+Activities include conducting the Institute Choral Ensemble, private lessons, and clinics/sessions that directly relate to your life as a conductor, teacher, and artist: literature selection, score study, rehearsal strategies, creativity, conducting technique, and leadership skills.

-Conducting Participants will conduct either the UMass Summer Wind Ensemble or Institute Choral Ensemble each day and participate in all sessions.
-This track is designed for conductors that have completed undergraduate conducting courses and/or possess a Bachelor’s degree in music.
+Conducting Participants will conduct the Institute Choral Ensemble and resident string ensemble each day and participate in all sessions.
+This track is designed for conductors who have completed undergraduate conducting courses and/or possess a Bachelor’s degree in music.
 Music educators and conductors of all ages are welcome, but this is not a “beginner” conducting experience.
 Total participant workshop fee is $550.
 This total includes a $100 non-refundable deposit.
 Enrollment will open on Thursday, January 15, 2015, and will close Friday, May 15, 2015.
 No refunds will be given for cancellations after Friday, May 22, 2015.

-Observing Participants participate in all of the sessions, but do not conduct the ensembles.
-Enrollment for the Observer track is open and recommended for musicians of all levels and abilities.
-Observers are an invaluable part of this workshop!
-Total observer workshop fee is $250.
+Observing Participants (auditors) attend all of the sessions, but do not conduct the ensembles.
+Enrollment for the Auditor track is open and recommended for musicians of all levels and abilities.
+Auditors are an invaluable part of this workshop!
+Total auditor workshop fee is $250.
 This total includes a $100 non-refundable deposit.
 Enrollment will open on Thursday, January 15, 2015, and will close Friday, May 15, 2015.
 No refunds will be given for cancellations after Friday, May 22, 2015.

 Will be posted here ASAP.